KashFarhadi/flask-microblog/README.md

         flask run

-OR
+Or enter this command into the terminal while in the project directory

         python microblog.py

- while in this directory in your terminal

 Open the site by entering the following URL in your web browser's address bar: